 Calling all natural brunettes and lovers of the lush, dark chocolate hair hues.
 Find your best brunette haircolor that defies that boundaries of what it means to have "brown hair" while also complementing the length of your hair.
 Whether you have short, shoulder length, or long hair, Redken's Global Color Creative Director Josh Wood has carefully designed a Beyond Brunette haircolor and technique that is right for you.
-Below we've provided you with inspiration as well as advice for how to talk to your colorist about what you want for your brown hair.
+If you're look to reinvent your dark hair with highlights, read on to discover inspiration as well as advice for how to talk to your colorist about what you want for your brown hair.

 Brunette Haircolor Ideas for Short Hair